 Insight of Aphrodite’s rock and, around a 2.5km away headed west is St George’s Reef and St George’s Island.

 Once you have passed the St. George’s Island, you’ll come to Amphitheatre Bay.
 It gets the name from the stone that was mined there around 2000 years ago.
 And, because it resembles a Roman Amphitheatre.
 The bay has a little beach at the eastern end where you can drop anchor and explore more of the Akamas Peninsula on foot.
+Snorkel across to the rocks, step onto the beach, and a short walk away you can reach a beautiful viewpoint and take in the Akamas from above.
+This bay is home to the Owner of Carlsberg, so if you look hard enough (or know where to look) you can spot his house.

 A few minutes beyond the Blue Lagoon you will come to a quieter bay called Fontana Amorosa literally “Fountain of Love”.